Ezdev2/ScentLib/README.md

 Digital olfaction is the next technological frontier.
 However, chemical and sensory data are currently fragmented and proprietary.
 ScentLib introduces the **`.scent`** file format — a hardware-agnostic data structure that unifies sensor capture (e-noses), human perceptual data, and AI-driven semantic interpretation under a single open standard.

-> *"Just as Newton needed Calculus to explain gravity, I needed a technical framework — the `.scent` standard — to explain and transport digital odors."*

 ## The `.scent` Format

 The `.scent` format is a self-contained JSON object (extensible to binary via the `SCNT` protocol) structured around four pillars: